Aliabad, Miyan Jolgeh

-Aliabad (علي اباد) (Note: Also romanized as ‘Alīābād) is a village in Eshqabad Rural District of the Central District (Note: Formerly Miyan Jolgeh District of Nishapur County) of Miyan Jolgeh County, Razavi Khorasan province, Iran.
+Aliabad (علي اباد) (Note: Also romanized as ‘Alīābād) is a village in Eshqabad Rural District of the Central District (Note: Formerly Miyan Jolgeh District of Nishapur County) in Miyan Jolgeh County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 145 in 36 households, when it was in Miyan Jolgeh District (Note: Renamed the Central District of Miyan Jolgeh County) of Nishapur County.
 The following census in 2011 counted 131 people in 38 households.
 The 2016 census measured the population of the village as 136 people in 47 households.

 In 2023, the district was separated from the county in the establishment of Miyan Jolgeh County and renamed the Central District.